MahdiBaghbani/containers/docs/guides/dockerfile-development.md

 - **Not using `set -euo pipefail` equivalents**: when writing long `RUN` scripts, prefer `bash -eu -o pipefail -c '...'` to surface failures early.
 - **Leaving cache mounts on unrelated layers**: only the Git clone step should mount the Git cache; other commands should stay deterministic.
 - **Mixing `cp` semantics**: use `cp -a /src/. /dest` to preserve permissions; `cp -r ${PATH}*` drops dotfiles.
+- **Passing shell variables to nushell without proper quoting**: nushell is strongly typed.
+When calling nushell scripts from shell, use `"'$VAR'"` pattern to ensure string parameters receive strings, not booleans or numbers.
+See "Calling Nushell Scripts" below.

 ## Verification Checklist